MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-report-intrastat.md

 ---
-title: Set Up Intrastat Reporting
+title: Set Up Intrastat reporting
 description: Learn how to set up Intrastat reporting features to report trade with companies in other EU countries.
 author: altotovi
 ms.author: altotovi
 ms.reviewer: bholtorf
 ms.service: dynamics365-business-central
 ms.topic: how-to
-ms.date: 12/20/2022
+ms.date: 03/02/2023
 ms.custom: bap-template
 ms.search.keywords: electronic document, Intrastat, trade, EU, European Union ms.search.form: 308, 309, 310, 311, 325, 326, 327, 328, 405, 406, 4810, 4811, 8451, 12202, 31077
 ---
-# Set Up Intrastat Reporting
+# Set Up Intrastat reporting

 All companies in the European Union (EU) must report their trade with other EU countries/regions.
 Companies must report the movement of goods to the statistics authorities in their country/region every month, and the report must be delivered to the tax authorities.
 Intrastat is the system for collecting trade statistics of goods within these countries/regions.
 You use **Intrastat Report** to complete periodic Intrastat reporting (typically monthly), collecting, recording, and reporting trade of goods according to local legislation.

 Intrastat reporting is based on basic EU regulations that apply to all countries; however, in practice, there are some differences within the individual countries.
 Each country has its rules of what exactly and how to report.

 > [!NOTE]
-> Intrastat information doesn't apply to the movement of services between countries, but only goods (items and fixed assets).
+> Intrastat information doesn't apply to the movement of services between countries.
+Instead the information only applies goods such as items and fixed assets.
 If your government requires you to register the movement of services between countries, you can use the **Service Declaration** feature.
 >
-> This feature is available from November 2022 as an app at [AppSource](https://go.microsoft.com/fwlink/?linkid=2081646).
-If you want to use it, you must install it on the **Extension Management** page.
+> This feature is available starting November 2022 as an app that you can download from [AppSource](https://go.microsoft.com/fwlink/?linkid=2081646).
+To use this feature, you must install it on the **Extension Management** page.

 > [!IMPORTANT]
 > This article covers the new Intrastat experience available from [!INCLUDE[prod_short](includes/prod_short.md)] version 21.
 Consult your administrator to learn which version your company is using and whether you should enable the new functionality.